-Has Earth’s Climate Change Before, And, How Much Has Earth’s Climate Warmed Throughout History?
+Has Earth’s Climate Changed Before, And, How Much Has Earth’s Climate Warmed Throughout History?

-Earth’s climate is split into various periods where the climate underwent different trends and patterns.
+There’s been various periods where the climate underwent different activity in terms of warming and cooling.

 Prior to that, there was an extended ice age, and prior to that, Earth’s climate could be more unpredictable.